taniaortiz0/Active-Directory-Home-Lab/README.md

 I downloaded a custom powershell script and a text file (names of users) to create (+1000) users for the AD Lab.
+I edited the powershell script to implement password security.

 ![powershell ise 2](https://github.com/user-attachments/assets/ae80e8bd-e1d7-4423-87c7-be2459d8ca98)